Nurtimax/bilimgual/README.md

-# Bilingual
+# Bilimgual
 ![Alt text](/src/assets/icons/Bilingaul.svg "Optional title")

-Bilingual is a web service designed for creating and taking tests in two languages.
+Bilimgual is a web service designed for creating and taking tests in two languages.
 It provides <br/> users with the ability to create their own tests consisting of questions and answer options <br/> in each language.
 Additionally, users can customize various test parameters such as time <br /> limits.
 Bilingual also includes the feature of taking voice tests, where users can record their <br/> answers to questions using a microphone.

 ## Features
  * Create and take tests in two languages.